TrustLeaf

 TrustLeaf was an alternative crowd funding service for startups and small businesses to raise money from friends and family using personal loans.
-It was founded in 2013 and is based in Sunnyvale, California.
-Anson Liang and Daniel Lieser are cofounders.
+It was founded in 2013 and was based in Sunnyvale, California.
+Anson Liang and Daniel Lieser were its cofounders.

-Friends and Family Crowdfunding
+Friends and family crowdfunding

-Unlike the more common equity or donation/rewards based crowdfunding systems, TrustLeaf arranges and keeps track of personal loans.
-Because of legal regulations, such as SEC rules and broker-dealer licensing, the website only allows users to request loans from people with whom they have existing personal relationships, that is, friends and family.
-User campaigns on TrustLeaf are private, and only visible to potential lenders who receive an invitation.
-Once the loans are arranged, Trustleaf sends out reminders when loan payments are due.
+Unlike the more common equity or donation/rewards based crowdfunding systems, TrustLeaf arranged and kept track of personal loans.
+Because of legal regulations, such as SEC rules and broker-dealer licensing, the website only allowed users to request loans from people with whom they have existing personal relationships, that is, friends and family.
+User campaigns on TrustLeaf were private, and only visible to potential lenders who receive an invitation.
+Once the loans were arranged, Trustleaf sent out reminders when loan payments were due.